 Southwest also happens to be a 1:1 transfer partner of the Chase Sapphire Preferred, in addition to United and American Airlines partner flights booked through British Airways.
 If Southwest flies to the same destination, give them a look and see if you can transfer your Ultimate Rewards points.

 In many cases, Southwest award flights are cheaper than United’s flat-rate domestic fares of 10,000 miles one-way for flights 700 miles or less and 12,500 for all other U.S. flights.

 JetBlue primarily serves the U.S. East Coast and the Caribbean hotspots.
 With the low-cost Blue fare, you get 1 carry-on and 1 personal item.
 For a fee, you can fly standby, make changes, and cancel your flight.
 Yes, you have to pay a fee, but you at least have the option versus basic economy.

-JetBlue offers their own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express or Premier Rewards Gold from American Express.
+JetBlue offers their own co-brand credit card, but they are also a 1:1 Membership Rewards transfer partner if you own the Platinum Card from American Express.

 Flying basic economy can save you money, but it might not be as much as you expect unless you out of Newark or O’Hare.
 It’s also a good idea for light travelers that don’t have to sit with a group.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.